 No and none were reported in openwrt thread.

-The only possible downside of dl-wrx36 vs ax3600, is that wrx36 has internal antennas and less antennas.
+The only possible downside of dl-wrx36 vs ax3600, is that wrx36 has internal antennas.
 Internal antennas could have in theory a bit less range, but I didn't compare with ax3600.

 I have both and use wrx36 as my main router because of 57% faster cpu (2.2GHz vs 1.4GHz in ax3600) and 1GB ram (vs 512MB in ax3600), it also has USB port and 2.5Gbit eth WAN port, but I don't have use for those.